esciencecenter-digital-skills/Natural-language-processing/episodes/01-preprocessing.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

+# Delpher newspaper articles
+In this epsiode we are going to process Dutch newpaper texts.
+Newspapers make an interesting dataset for scientific research, as it contains information about current events and the language it uses is clear and reflective of its time.
+We will be using data from [Delpher](https://www.delpher.nl/) in this episode.
+Delpher is a public database developed by the [KB - the National Library of the Netherlands](https://www.kb.nl/) and contains digitalised historic Dutch newspapers, books, and magazines.
+The online newspaper collection covers data spanning from 1618 up to 1995 and of many local, national and international publishers.
+What we will be looking into today is to examine the sematic shifts of specific words over various decades.
+We will look at the context in which a word is used between the 1950s and 1990s.

+::::::::::::::::::::::::::::::::::::::: challenge
+## Exploring Delpher
+Before we will collect the data, let's play around a bit in Delpher.
+Go to the [Delpher](https://www.delpher.nl/) and look around what data they all have.
+Can you find anything in the data that you find interesting or didn't know yet?
+For example about your living area, sports club, or an historic event?

+::::::::::::::: solution

 # Preprocessing
 NLP models work by learning the statistical regularities within the constituent parts of the language (i.e, letters, digits, words and sentences) in a text.
 Before applying these models, the input text must often be modified to make it into a format that is better interpretable by the model.
 This operation is known as `data preprocessing` and its goal is to make the text ready to be processed by the model.
 Applying these preprocessing steps will give better results in the end.